Applied Systems Analysis: Science and Art of Solving Real-Life Problems

-Any activity is aimed at solving certain problems, which means transferring a system from an existing unsatisfactory problematic state, to a desired state.
-The success or failure depends on how the natural properties of the system during the planning of improvement and intervention state, was implemented.
+Any activity is aimed at solving certain problems, which means transferring a system from an existing unsatisfactory problematic state to a desired state.
+The success or failure of the system depends on how its natural properties were implemented during the planning of improvement and intervention state.
 This book covers the theory and experience of successfully solving problems in a practical and general way.

-This book includes a general survey of modern system analysis, offers several original results, presents the methodological, technological, and the latest results of theory of systems, introduces achievements, and discusses the transition from ideology of machine age to the ideology of the age of systems.
+This book includes a general survey of modern systems analysis; offers several original results; presents the latest methodological and technological results of the theory of systems; introduces achievements; and discusses the transition from the ideology of the machine age to the ideology of the systems age.

-This book will be of interest to the professional market, as well as the academic market.
+This book will be of interest to both professionals and academicians.

-Part I: Systems Thinking: Four Basic Concepts of Applied Systems Analysis.
-1. The Problem and Methods for its Solution.
+Part I Systems Thinking: Four Basic Concepts of Applied Systems Analysis.
+1. The Problem and Methods for Its Solution.
 2. The Concept of the System.
 3. Models and Modeling.
 4. Control.
-Part II: Systems Practice: The Technology of Applied Systems Analysis.
-Part III: Brief Review of Results of Systemology in the XXI Century.
-5. The Current Stage of Development of Systems Thinking: The Transition from Ideology of the Machine Age to the Ideology of the Age of Systems.
-6. Elements of Systems Statics.
-7. Elements of Systems Dynamics.
-8. Elements of Complexity Theory.
+Part II Systems Practice: The Technology of Applied Systems Analysis.
+5. Technology of Applied Systems Analysis.
+Part III Brief Review of Results of Systemology in the 20th Century.
+6. The Current Stage of Development of Systems Thinking: The Transition from Ideology of the Machine Age to the Ideology of the Systems Age.
+7. Elements of Systems Statics.
+8. Elements of Systems Dynamics.
+9. Elements of Complexity Theory.